Kling 3.0 Motion Control API

 Control whether the generated character follows the direction of the source image or the reference video, then choose 720p or 1080p output based on budget and production needs.
 This gives developers a more structured motion-control pipeline than generic image-to-video generation.

-Why teams choose Motion Control
+Why teams use Kling 3.0 Motion Control through EvoLink

 Kling 3.0 Motion Control gives teams a more controllable way to turn real performance footage into character animation, with predictable per-second pricing and a production-ready API workflow.